bloominstituteoftechnology/CS-Build-Week-2/README.md

 There are a total of 500 rooms so be thoughtful about how you traverse the map.
 Note that you begin the hunt blind but will gain new powers as the hunt progresses.

+***You will be able to progress with future tasks much more quickly if you log ALL room info during your initial traversal / map building (not just room numbers & exits)***

 ## Wise Explorer